wholmgren/wholmgren.github.io/open_source.md

 * Mozilla Firefox
 * LaTeX

-A partial list of closed source technologies used by our research group.
+Below is a partial list of closed source technologies used by our research group.
 Only Raspberry Pis are used for real-time operations.

 * Windows